Vuex Axios: How to Send Vuex Axios GET Request in Vue

 json-server --watch src/data/db.json --port 4000

-Now, we have a server running that can feed the data to our React Bootstrap Application.
+Our server can feed the data to our React Bootstrap Application.

 Our JSON server is started at port: 4000, and the URL is http://localhost:4000/results.